Peter Hall (urbanist)

 Sir Peter Geoffrey Hall (19 March 1932 – 30 July 2014) was an English town planner, urbanist and geographer.
 He was the Bartlett Professor of Planning and Regeneration at The Bartlett, University College London and president of both the Town and Country Planning Association and the Regional Studies Association.
 Hall was one of the most prolific and influential urbanists of the twentieth century.

 He was known internationally for his studies and writings on the economic, demographic, cultural and management issues that face cities around the globe.
 Hall was for many years a planning and regeneration adviser to successive UK governments.
 He was Special Adviser on Strategic Planning to the British government (1991–94) and a member of the Office of the Deputy Prime Minister's Urban Task Force (1998–1999).
 Hall is considered by many to be the father of the industrial enterprise zone concept, adopted by countries worldwide to develop industry in disadvantaged areas.

 Biography

 Hall was born in Hampstead, north London, England.
 In 1940, his family moved to Blackpool, when his father, a clerical officer in the pensions service, was relocated.
 Hall attended Blackpool Grammar School and then graduated from St Catharine's College, Cambridge, with a master's degree and Doctorate in Geography before starting his academic career in 1957 as lecturer at Birkbeck College, University of London.

 Hall was married to Carla Wartenberg from 1962 to 1966, and Magdalena Mróz from 1967 until his death.
-He died in London on 30 July 2014 at the age of 82.
+He died in London on 30 July 2014 at the age of 82 and his ashes were interred in Highgate Cemetery.
 There are many obituaries to his career and impact.